Blog

 If you need more help preparing for your management review, here’s a link to a free webinar I recorded: http://bit.ly/Clause5-6.
 You will also receive a management review slide deck, as well.

-1. Defining the project scope
+1. Defining the scope of the regulatory consulting project

-Ensure that the scope, timeline, roles of the consultant/ internal company team, and deliverables are crystal clear during consultant interviews and defined within the consulting contract.
+Ensure that the scope, timeline, roles of the consultant/internal company team, and deliverables are crystal clear during consultant interviews and defined within the consulting contract.
 Do you need advice or suggestions to be carried out by your internal team?
 Or is “hands-on” work required (writing procedures, conducting training, executing audits, etc.)?
 I’ve discovered that “hands-on” can mean something entirely different to your company and the consultant.
 If it’s not clear who is doing the actual work, your internal resources may end up doing the work that was intended for the consultant.

 Once the project scope has been clearly explained, ask the prospective consultant to provide a brief document describing how they would approach the project.
 This will be helpful later on when drawing up the contract.
 Ask which software or systems the consultant will be using to keep your project on track.
 A consultant who does not have any version of project management on their laptop, or is unfamiliar with such tools, is a red flag.

 Make sure you select a consultant or consulting firm that matches the size of your project.
 Select and interview three to five companies, based on the size and complexity of the project.
 If the project primarily involves working at your location, consider the additional cost and travel time from where the consultant(s) is located.
-If the project allows for working remotely, focus more upon the project management aspects mentioned in the previous paragraph, and how your company will communicate with the consultant.
+If the project allows for working remotely, focus more on the project management aspects mentioned in the previous paragraph, and how your company will communicate with the consultant.

 Cost should not be the only determining factor in selecting a consultant.
 When you’re choosing someone to pave your driveway, you may be able to get away with this.
-When choosing a consultant for your medical device company, you want several bids, and you want to ensure that each party is bidding against the same scope and deliverables.
+When choosing a regulatory consultant for your medical device company, you want several bids, and you want to ensure that each party is bidding against the same scope and deliverables.
 However, choosing the least expensive bid over the one with the most expertise and best reputation may cost your company more in the long run if the work isn’t properly done or completed on time.

 Contracts must be very specific with regard to milestones, timelines, and deliverables with respect to the payment schedule.
-What recourse does your company have when a consultant assures you during the interview process that they can meet your every need and then doesn’t.
+What recourse does your company have when a consultant assures you during the interview process that they can meet your every need and then doesn’t?
 No company wants to have to pay for work that hasn’t been done and may never get done.

-Be clear about work accommodations – office, cube, conference room, phones, access to printers and company databases, so that there are no misunderstandings once the job starts or excuses for why the work can’t get done “under these conditions.”
+If the regulatory consultant is working on-site, be clear about work accommodations – office, cube, conference room, phones, access to printers and company databases, so that there are no misunderstandings once the job starts or excuses for why the work can’t get done “under these conditions.”

 Conclusion